 There appears to be a lot of speculation and panic about what the government will do to help tenants.
-We at TC young will continue to blog and provide informed updates at this difficult time with a view to putting an end to some of the worrisome speculation.
+We will continue to blog and provide informed updates at this difficult time with a view to putting an end to some of the worrisome speculation.

 Below is a short note on the current position:

 Yesterday the First-tier Tribunal (Housing and Property Chamber) decided to postpone all scheduled hearings and case management discussions from today, 19 March 2020.